Chapter 19

 By the time Ada staggered off the airplane, she needed sleep herself.
 She took a cab into town, to the Santo Tomas, and checked in.
 The hotel was too expensive, a former home of aristocracy, tiled, charming, but it was the only one she could remember, and she was too tired to make the effort to find something cheaper.
 She passed out without turning down the bedcovers.
 Clover slept without bothering her.

 In the morning she wired her father to come get her.
 She spent the day walking the city, carrying Clover.
 She stopped in parks and watched the passersby, looked at the buildings, the vegetation, and the children in their school uniforms, ate the uninspired cooking, browsed in bookstores, smelled the diesel exhaust from the trucks, and thought how foreign everything seemed.
-Next morning she was stepping out the door for another walk when her brother pulled up in the Land Rover, more battered and ancient than ever, her father in the passenger seat.
+Next morning she was stepping out the door for another walk when her brother pulled up in the Land Rover, which was more battered and ancient than ever, her father in the passenger seat.
 The sight of their faces filled her with joy.
 She was finally home.
 She kissed them both and handed Clover to Thomas.

 "This is your granddaughter," she said.
 Clover pulled his beard and squealed.